kallakata/kubernetes_parser/README.md

 A simple parser to list nodes, pods, namespaces and metadata from a desired context, along with chosen sub-metadata in a cli-like manner.

 Inspired by *kubectl*, serves for internal purposes and experiments.
-Nodepool and nodes listing can be used in conjunction.

 Please check Makefile for additional options.
 Schema defined in Kubernetes API docs (V1Pod and V1Node).
-Nodes-cli can be used both for nodepools and nodes, depending on the command.
+Nodes-cli parser can be used both for nodepools and nodes, depending on the command.

 ## Usage ##